plexguide/Unraid_Intel-ARC_Deployment/README.md

 ### Script Behavior After Plex Transcoding Stops

 The script doesn't immediately restart the Tdarr node after Plex stops transcoding.
-Instead, it checks every 5 seconds for 5 minutes to ensure that Plex isn't going to start transcoding again.
-This prevents the Tdarr node from constantly stopping and starting, which could be inefficient.
+Instead, it waits 3 minutes to ensure that Plex is not transcoding This prevents the Tdarr node from constantly stopping and starting in such a short time... which is also inefficient.

 1. **Countdown Before Restarting Tdarr Node**